Tibia/Fibula Fracture Open Reduction and Internal Fixation

 Talk to your healthcare provider about what you can expect after your surgery.
 You

-may have significant pain after your procedure, but pain medicines may help to relieve
+may have a lot of pain after your procedure, but pain medicines can help to relieve

 the pain.
 You should be able to resume your normal diet quickly.
 You will probably